 Concomitant use of alcohol with EMBEDA can result in an increase of morphine plasma levels and potentially fatal overdose of morphine.
 Instruct patients not to consume alcoholic beverages or use prescription or non-prescription products containing alcohol while on EMBEDA therapy [see CLINICAL PHARMACOLOGY].

 The concomitant use of EMBEDA with other CNS depressants including sedatives, hypnotics, tranquilizers, general anesthetics, phenothiazines, other opioids, and alcohol can increase the risk of respiratory depression, profound sedation, coma and death.
 Monitor patients receiving CNS depressants and EMBEDA for signs of respiratory depression, sedation and hypotension.

 Mixed Agonist/Antagonist And Partial Agonist Opioid Analgesics

 Mixed agonist/antagonist (i.e., pentazocine, nalbuphine, and butorphanol) and partial agonist (buprenorphine) analgesics may reduce the analgesic effect of EMBEDA and/or may precipitate withdrawal symptoms.
 Avoid the use of agonist/antagonist and partial agonist analgesics in patients receiving EMBEDA.

-Opioids may enhance the neuromuscular blocking action of skeletal relaxants and produce an increased degree of respiratory depression.
+Opioids may enhance the neuromuscular blocking action of skeletal muscle relaxants and produce an increased degree of respiratory depression.
 Monitor patients receiving muscle relaxants and EMBEDA for signs of respiratory depression that may be greater than otherwise expected.

 Monoamine Oxidase Inhibitors (MAOIs)